Full-Duplex Communication for ISAC: Joint Beamforming and Power Optimization: Introduction

+In the considered FD ISAC systems, the received signals at the BS consist of uplink communication signals, desired target reflection, and downlink signal-dependent interference from environmental interferers and residual SI.
 To detect both the sensing target and multiuser uplink signals with low complexity, multiple linear receive beamformers are employed at the BS and the corresponding radar and uplink communication SINRs are mathematically obtained.
 As such, we formulate two different fundamental problems for the joint optimization.
 The first problem focuses on power minimization by constraining the minimal SINR requirements of target detection, uplink communications, and downlink communications.
 The second problem aims at maximizing the sum rate of the FD multiuser communication, subject to the constraint of minimal sensing SINR requirement and the limit of maximal transmit powers.
 Compared to \cite{Liu2022CRB,C.Tsinos2021JSTSP,J.Pritzker2022Arxiv,L.Chen2022JSAC,M.Temiz2021TCCN,X.Wang2022CL}, we consider the joint optimization for both uplink and downlink transmissions of the FD ISAC system, which are highly coupled and intractable.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We extend existing ISAC beamforming design to a general case by considering the FD capability for both radar and communication and focusing on the optimization of the coupled downlink and uplink transmissions.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We extend the existing ISAC beamforming design, e.g., \cite{Liu2022CRB,C.Tsinos2021JSTSP,J.Pritzker2022Arxiv,L.Chen2022JSAC,M.Temiz2021TCCN,X.Wang2022CL}, to a general case by considering the FD capability for not only sensing but also communication and focusing on the optimization of coupled downlink and uplink transmissions.
 With the employment of linear receive beamformers, the SINRs of radar sensing and communication of the FD ISAC system are mathematically formulated and two different problems are constructed aiming to improve the system power efficiency and spectral efficiency, respectively. \item We derive the optimal receive beamformers to maximize the SINR of target detection and the SINRs of uplink communication, respectively, which are obtained as closed-form expressions with respect to the BS transmit beamforming and the user transmit power. \item For each of the two considered problems, we first obtain an equivalent problem that involves the optimization of only the BS transmit beamforming and the user transmit power based on the closed-form receivers.
 Subsequently, an iterative algorithm is proposed to find a high-quality solution by applying the techniques of rank relaxation and successive convex approximation (SCA).
-We prove that the adopted relaxation is tight. \item For the problem of power minimization, we further consider a special case of HD uplink communication-based ISAC in the absence of downlink users, while the downlink signal is adopted for target detection only.
+Moreover, we prove that the adopted relaxation is tight. \item For the problem of power minimization, we further consider a special case of HD uplink communication-based ISAC in the absence of downlink users, while the downlink signal is adopted for target detection only.
 Instead of applying the SCA-based algorithm as in the general case, we propose an AO-based algorithm to iteratively update the receive beamformers and the other variables, whose solutions are obtained by calculating closed-form expressions and by solving a second-order cone programming (SOCP), respectively.
 Numerical results verify that this newly proposed method significantly reduces the computational complexity compared to the SCA-based method with almost the same performance. \end{itemize}